chelseaheimiller/Regression-Models-Indentifying-Driving-Factors-of-Medicaid-Drug-Reimbursement-Costs/README.md

 # Regression Models for Predicting Medicaid Drug Reimbursement

 ## Executive Summary
-&nbsp;&nbsp;&nbsp;&nbsp;Using various datasets publically available a dataset was assmebled with Medicaid drug information for the years of 2018-2022, National Average Drug Acquisition Cost data, and economic data by quarter.
+&nbsp;&nbsp;&nbsp;&nbsp;Using various datasets publically available a dataset was assembled with Medicaid drug information for the years of 2018-2022, National Average Drug Acquisition Cost data, and economic data by quarter.
 After building mulitple regression models and determining the most appropriate model for the data available I identified which factors may be driving Medicaid drug costs and made reccomendations for future research namely consulting with a pharmacist to get expert input.

 ## Introduction